LibrariesWest/opendata/membership/README.md

 #### Open data exports

 We release counts of 'active' members.
 Active membership means that the account has been active within a year.
-This could be for a variety of activity - for example logging in to a PC, or borrowing an item.
+This could be for a variety of different types of activity - for example logging in to a PC, or borrowing an item.